-Index of cominal exchange rate deflated by the wholesale price index and adjusted by the United States wholesale price index.
+a Index of nominal exchange rate deflated by the wholesale price index and adjusted by the United States wholesale price index.

-Exchange rate for imports.
+b Exchange rate for imports.
 Official exchange rate up to 4 August 1988.
 Free exchange rate from 4 August 1988 through 6 February 1989.
-Special exchange rate from 6 February through 5 April 1989; simple average of the official and free exchange rates from 5 to 17 April; from 17 April through 30 May, free exchange rate; from 30 May to 20 December, uniform exchange rate; as of 20 December 1989, free exchange rate. free exchange rate; from 30 May to 20 December, uniform exchange rate; as of 20 December 1989, free exchange rate.
+Special exchange rate from 6 February through 5 April 1989; simple average of the official and free exchange rates from 5 to 17 April; from 17 April through 30 May, free exchange rate; from 30 May to 20 December, uniform exchange rate; as of 20 December 1989, free exchange rate.
 October 1987 through 19 May 1989, and since 20 December: exchange rate on free market.
 Other observations relate to parallel market quotations.